 Linguistics Outside the Classroom (LOC) is an initiative to better integrate undergraduate students into the research being conducted and discussed within the UBC Department of Linguistics.

 The LOC’s goal is to increase involvement within the undergraduate student body to learn about linguistics outside of regular classroom instruction.
-Instructors can include LCO credits on their course syllabi.
-Please check with your instructor to see if they offer LOC credits.
+Instructors can include LOC credits on their course syllabi.

 Students may satisfy LOC credits in one of two ways:

 - Participate in experiments conducted by Linguistics faculty and graduate students.

 - Attend a research seminar or colloquium.
 Attendees must then submit a one-paragraph summary of your experience of talk within one week of attending in order to receive their LOC credit.

 Please note that the point values associated with experiments will vary according to their duration (generally 0.5 points per half hour).
 Attending a talk and writing a summary results in two LOC points.

 Each instructor will inform their students as to the number of points needed to satisfy their course, how much of the course grade is dependent on attaining these points, and the deadline for satisfying the requirement.